An Award Winning Children's Novel

 The Metamorphosis of Emma Murry received a gold award from the Mom’s Choice Awards,® placing among the best in family-friendly media.
-The book is also highly recommended by Readers’ Favorite,® where it received five star reviews.

 In the news:

 5 Mysteries with an Environmental Twist That Will Engage and Educate Young Readers

 The Metamorphosis of Emma Murry by Rebecca Laxton

 At 13, Emma Murry seems like a typical girl her age — enjoying her summer vacation, crushing on a cute guy from Instagram, and perfecting her skateboarding skills.
 She also harbors a love for nature and partakes in the environmental club where they have one mission: to save the monarchs.
 So when her celebrity crush appears in front of her at Black Mountain with a plan to destroy the monarch butterfly garden, Emma is faced with a dilemma.

 Can she and her best friend stop these plans for destruction?
 Or can Emma befriend the young man and convince him — and his father — to change?
 A death threat leads to a suspenseful investigation as the young crew must figure out who they can trust and what darker secrets have yet to be revealed, while they grow as friends, family members, and environmental protectors.
 Readers will love the dip into supernatural elements while they learn the importance of caring for every creature, whether big or small.